Research and Graduate Studies Scheme, School of Culture and Communication

 - Study Area

-School research funds are available to assist the research of Masters by Research and PhD candidates, within the guidelines specified below.
-These funds may be used to support applications for GRATS Top-Up (MATS), GRATS, and the PhD Fieldwork Grant Scheme.
+School research funds are available to assist the research of Masters by Research and Doctor of Philosophy (Arts) candidates, within the guidelines specified below.
+These funds may be used to support applications for GRATS and the PhD Fieldwork Grant Scheme.

 What the funding covers

-Before PhD Confirmation or Master of Arts Formal Review students may apply for these categories of research funding only.
+Before Master of Arts or PhD Confirmation students may apply for these categories of research funding only.

 All Research Higher Degree students will be allocated 1000 pages per year of photcopying on the School's Multifunction Device.
 Students needing additional pages within the year can choose to use their funding towards further photocopying/printing. $20 will be deducted for an additional 1000 pages.
 See the School front office for your photocopier code